nicobako/nicobako.github.io/pages/about_me/about_me.md

 I'm a software engineer who holds some *pretty radical beliefs* about code and software:

-> If your code is not making the world a better place,
+- If your code is not making the world a better place, then it's probably making it worse.
-> then it's probably making it worse.
+- Software is both an art and a science.

-Hello
+- Code can - and should - be beautiful.